grey-magick/orchid/README.md

 # `orchid`

-`orchid` is an experiment on building a Kubernetes compatible API server, offering CustomResourceDefinition as basic primitive.
-The database of choice to store data associated with those definitions is Postgres, which will be responsible not only for managing CRUD operations related to those resources but, more importantly, a transactional engine that can be used to leverage a transactional API yet to be defined.
+`orchid` is an experiment on building a **Kubernetes style object store**, offering an equivalent of Kubernetes *CustomResourceDefinition* as basic primitive and using Postgres to store user defined resources.
+Postgres will not only be responsible for managing CRUD operations related to those resources but, more importantly, a transactional engine that can be used to leverage a transactional API yet to be defined.

-As a design goal, this experiment implements only the basics of an API server to prove the concept.
+As a design goal, `orchid` should support user interactions through `kubectl`; this is important to leverage already existing knowledge and tooling.

-Eventual implementation might require a SIG to be formed to coordinate shared components used by this project and Kubernetes, in the case `orchid` catches the attention of the community.
+It is expected that any serious implementation might require a work group or SIG to be formed in order to coordinate the development of shared components used by this project and Kubernetes, in the case `orchid` catches the attention of the community.